My name is Tara (pronounced Tah-Rah...not Terra).

 The Short Story:

 I am a married, Canadian, work at home mom with 3 kids.
 I work as a virtual assistant and social media manager.
-My husband is the director of the local food bank in our town.
+My husband drives a truck.
 My oldest son has high-functioning Autism and Oppositional Defiant Disorder.
 My middle son has an anxiety disorder and possible childhood depression.
 My daughter is - so far- neurotypical.
-We live in a very small town in Northwestern, Ontario.
+We live in Northern Alberta.

 The Long Story: